parentingteensandtweens.com

 I may ask gently, “Hey, are you okay?”
 I may sidle up beside her and whisper, “Is something wrong?”

-But I know I won’t get more than a shrug of a shoulder or a simple shake of her head.
+But I know I won’t get more than a shoulder shrug or a simple shake of her head.

 And my heart cracks a little bit.
 I know the struggles all too well.
 Someone made her feel less worthy.
 Someone made her feel not understood.
 Someone made her feel like she’s not enough in this world, and there’s nothing I can say at that moment to change the sadness in her soul.